jasondansie/Dansie_Jason_superhero_project/Storage/createDb.md

-# to create a database
+# to create a A table on the db4free.net mysql server

 in the storage folder do the following: